sanvatsarkaranuj/EngineeringDesign6/README.md

 I work in child care and early childhood education for children from the ages of 3-5.
 Here are some of the things I do at work:

-1. Keeping an eye on the children.
-My main responsibility is make sure that the children are safe and taken care of.
+1. Keeping an eye on the children: My main responsibility is make sure that the children are safe and taken care of.
 No child is allowed alone within the school without some adult supervision.
 2. Lunch/Bathroom Breaks: Small children often struggle with tasks such as unpackaging food items and utilizing stalls and sinks.
 Children must be monitored when using the bathroom to ensure their sanitation and that their lavatory needs are met.
-3. Playing.
-Young children have a ton of energy and need constant attention.
+3. Playing.:Young children have a ton of energy and need constant attention.
 Its important to engage with them and make them feel seen and heard.

 # Coding Experience
+I've taken some basic course work regarding JavaScript, HTML, and C++ as well as having completed the Harvard CS50 Online Python Course.
+Attatched within the file tree of this GitHub Repository is the file for a text based Taqueria Restaurant application I created in Python.

 `taqueria.py`